Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Discussion

 \subsection{Future work}

-Based on the observed limitations, we propose the following advancements for our future work.
-To expand to 3D reconstruction, the approach should be tested with cone-beam CT datasets for which raw data is available.
-A detailed description of the projection geometry is needed for such a dataset as well.
-Additionally, high variability of the data and the availability of augmentations will help achieve a stable and high-performing network. \\ The geometry of the projection layers should be adaptable to the dataset, which will increase the amount of suitable data.
-This can easily be realized but needs either additional computations when switching datasets or larger memory for different pre-calculated projection layers.
-These additional resources could be realized with multi-GPU parallelization, which was out of the scope of this work.\\ Overall, the inclusion of unsupervised neural networks into image reconstruction creates new opportunities for image manipulation and use-case adaptation.
-This holds especially in comparison to conventional iterative methods, where regularizing terms and image gradients have to be designed carefully and computed expensively.
-While, in this work, we focused on the specific problem of CT imaging, the general approach of unsupervised training can be transferred to arbitrary inverse problems for which a continuous formulation (i.e. Eq. \ref{eq:inverseProblem}) of the forward problem can be modeled.
+Based on the observed limitations, we propose the following advancements.
+To expand to 3D reconstruction, the approach should be tested with cone-beam CT datasets.
+We assume that the observed smoothing results from the pixel-wise projection-domain loss combined with the low-frequency bias of the convolutional architecture.
+Future work could counteract this using a perceptual loss~\cite{Johnson2016}, or adversarial training~\cite{Wolterink2017} to restore high-frequency texture.
+Both are compatible with our framework and require only a set of representative images rather than paired ground-truth samples.
+The geometry of the projection layers should be made adaptable to the dataset.
+A concrete roadmap includes: Meta-learning for geometry generalization, training and validation on multiple datasets, and more advanced uncertainty quantification e.g. through ensemble methods.
+Additionally, a task-based detectability study will improve clinical impact.
+Overall, the inclusion of unsupervised neural networks into image reconstruction creates new opportunities for use-case adaptation.
+While we focused on CT imaging, the general approach can be transferred to arbitrary inverse problems for which a continuous forward model (Eq.~\ref{eq:inverseProblem}) can be modeled.